thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step1.md

-# What\'s In  a Name?
+# What's In  a Name?
 "A rose by any other name would smell as sweet&hellip;" except in programming.
 When it comes to code, using good identifiers is _really_ important.
-It\'s important for readability, preventing certain kinds of bugs, and for maintainability.
+It's important for readability, preventing certain kinds of bugs, and for maintainability.

 The programming language determines what a valid identifier is.
 Some have silly rules like "It must be a single, capital letter."
 Some are very generous and allow just about anything, leaving it up to the discretion of the programmer.